 The University reports expenditures in categories reflecting core operational objectives for higher education as defined by Integrated Postsecondary Education Data System (IPEDS).
 During the year expenses are directly coded to program activities (Instruction, research, academic support, student services, scholarship and fellowships, and auxiliary enterprises) or support services (Institutional management and fundraising) whenever possible.
 Expenses which are not directly identifiable by program or support service including operation and maintenance of plant expenses are allocated based on depreciation expense, interest expense is allocated based on the programs and/or supporting functions that directly benefit from the related debt issuance.
-Salary costs and related benefits are charged directly to the program they relate to and related costs are allocated based on full-time equivalents.
+Salary costs and related based on full-time equivalents.